How to Wash a Down Sleeping Bag

 If your old sleeping bag is not feeling as warm as it did when it was new, you don't need to replace it--just give it a wash.
 A clean sleeping bag will smell better and feel warmer--just like your sleeping bag felt when you first bought it.

-In this article, I'm going to show you how to wash a down sleeping bag—whether that’s your ultralight backpacking sleeping bag or quilt or a fluffy, comfy camping sleeping bag.
+In this article, I'm going to show you how to wash a down sleeping bag—whether that’s your backpacking sleeping bag, an ultralight quilt, or a comfy camping sleeping bag.
 This same process works for any down outdoor item, including down jackets, pants, and quilts.
 Similar directions will work for washing a synthetic sleeping bag, too.
 We’ve got a whole article dedicated to washing down jackets, so check that out if you’re washing apparel.

 Down is a great insulator for a sleeping bag because it is warm, light, and packable.
 Down gear like sleeping bags and jackets can even last a decade or more--as long as you take the time to clean it.